OfficeDev/teams-toolkit/docs/fx-core/switch-tenant-or-subscription-help.md

-This doc is to help you understand what will happen when provisioning in an already-provisioned environment but with different account or Azure subscription or local debugging again with another Microsoft 365(M365) account.
+This doc is to help you understand what will happen when provisioning in an already-provisioned environment but with different account or Azure subscription or local debugging again with another Microsoft 365(Microsoft 365) account.
 We will also explain how to recover from the backups in this doc.

-> Important Notes: After switching accounts and provisioning or local debugging again, resources have been created before in the old M365 tenant or Azure subscription won't be deleted by default, and you have to manully delete them to avoid further costs if any.
+> Important Notes: After switching accounts and provisioning or local debugging again, resources have been created before in the old Microsoft 365 tenant or Azure subscription won't be deleted by default, and you have to manully delete them to avoid further costs if any.

 ## Switch Microsoft 365 Account
 ### Local Debug
-You could run local debugging for a Teams project with one M365 tenant and then easily switch to another tenant for further local debugging.
+You could run local debugging for a Teams project with one Microsoft 365 tenant and then easily switch to another tenant for further local debugging.
 To do this, you only need to:
-1. Sign out of the current M365 account.
+1. Sign out of the current Microsoft 365 account.
 2. Sign in to the new account.
 3. Start local debugging.

 After that, we will
 1. Back up configuration files for local environment.
 [Learn more about backup & recover](#backup--recover).
-2. Create all resources required for the local environment in the new M365 tenant.
+2. Create all resources required for the local environment in the new Microsoft 365 tenant.
-3. `state.local.json` file in .fx/states folder will be overwritten with the information of new resources in the new M365 tenant.
+3. `state.local.json` file in .fx/states folder will be overwritten with the information of new resources in the new Microsoft 365 tenant.
 If the project requires AAD, `local.userdata` will be overwritten with the new client secret.

 ### Provision in a Remote Environment
-You could provision resources in a remote environment with one M365 tenant and then re-provision in the same environment but with another M365 tenant.
+You could provision resources in a remote environment with one Microsoft 365 tenant and then re-provision in the same environment but with another Microsoft 365 tenant.
 To do this, you only need to:
-1. Sign out of the current M365 account.
+1. Sign out of the current Microsoft 365 account.
 2. Sign in to the new account.
 3. Start provision in the selected environment.

 After that, we will
 1. Back up configuration files for the selected environment.
 [Learn more about backup & recover](#backup--recover).
-2. Create a new Teams app and a new AAD app (if needed) in the new M365 tenant.
+2. Create a new Teams app and a new AAD app (if needed) in the new Microsoft 365 tenant.
 3. If the project requires Azure bot service, we will generate a new bot service name and save it as the value of "botServiceName" in `azure.parameters.{env}.json`.
 We will use this new name to provision a new Azure bot service in the selected resource group and the subscription since it is not allowed to edit the value of Microsoft App ID of an existing Azure bot service.
 4. If the project requires AAD, `{env}.userdata` will be overwritten with the new client secret.